 The cooled oil then passes through the filter element and returns to the reservoir.
-The cooling water either is discharged to the 1/2-inch NPT drain on the rear bulkhead or is routed to a customer supplied water chiller.
+The cooling water is discharged to the 1/2-inch NPT drain on the bulkhead then routed either to the drain or to a customer supplied water chiller.